This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Line Imperfections”.

 d) Dislocation can change its plane of motion by climb on high temperatures.

 Explanation: Plastic deformation increases the dislocation density.
-Plastic deformation causes generation of dislocations due to Frank-Read source.
+Plastic deformation causes generation of dislocations due to the Frank-Read source.
 All other statements are correct.

 10. Most crystalline materials have dislocations in their as formed state.

 Explanation: Crystalline materials have dislocations due to stresses (mechanical, thermal …) associated with the forming processes.
-Thus forming processes are source of dislocations.
+Thus forming processes are the source of dislocations.